 - Hole punch – use when you need to add papers to the binder.

 - Add a sheet protector after the binder pocket and place a few plastic sandwich bags inside.
-These will come in handy when you need to send money or checks back for field trips or other school activities.
+These will come in handy when you need to send money or checks back to the teacher for field trips or other school activities.

 That’s it.
 The Parent’s Back to School Organization Binder is done.
 Each of the kids has their own tab that I can file away their school schedules, room rules, report cards, and any other papers they bring home.
 I’m so ready for the new school year!

 Of course, I couldn’t forget about the kids.
 While I was shopping for the parents’ back to school binder, I picked up back to school supplies for the kids too.
 The 99 even has a convenient back to school shopping list in-stores to make sure I didn’t forget anything!

 I found tons of incredible back to school savings at The 99.
 For example, a 180 pack of college ruled paper (it’s less per sheet than the store that rhymes with maples), graph paper, scissors, 6 pack mechanical pencils, Post-it Notes (definitely cheaper than other stores), and index cards are all only 99 cents!

 For those that have younger kids, the 99 has a cute selection of backpacks too!
 Who knew?!

 The 99 had so many great back to school goodies!
 I managed to find everything my two high school teens kids needed to start school for around $50!
 In addition, I was able to create a parents’ back to school organization binder AND had enough leftover supplies to create a portable back to school supply basket.

 So what are you waiting for?
 Head on down to The 99 for supplies to create a parents’ back to school organization binder and school supplies shopping done!